AFASSoftware/maquette/_includes/usage.md

 Maquette works by rendering the desired representation of the DOM tree using a technique known as virtual hyperscript.
 Virtual Hyperscript is pure Javascript which executes very fast.
-The following code shows how.
+The following code shows an example of virtual hyperscript.

 {% highlight text linenos=table %}
 return h("p.input", [